-If you are missing one or more teeth, Dr. Shawn Van de Vyver, our experienced dentist, may suggest dental implants as an excellent tooth replacement method.
-A popular advancement in restorative dentistry, dental implants allow our team at Great Lakes Dentistry to replace a single tooth or your entire smile, based on your individual needs and goals.
-Dental implants are a surgical treatment that is completed over the course of many months; our entire dental team is here to guide you through each step of the treatment process.
+If you are missing one or more teeth, our dentists may suggest dental implants as an excellent tooth replacement method.
+A popular advancement in restorative dentistry, dental implants allow a dentist to replace a single tooth or your entire smile, based on your individual needs and goals.
+Dental implants are a surgical treatment that is completed over the course of many months.

 If you are missing one or more teeth, the best replacements are dental implants.
 You may have heard about dental implants, but don’t really know what they are or still have questions about them.

-Dental implants are placed by Dr. Shawn Van de Vyver at Great Lakes Dentistry in Royal Oak for several reasons.
+Dental implants are placed by a dentist for several reasons.
 You may have heard of a crown, or cap, to cover and replace the part of the tooth you see when you smile, the crown.
 A dental implant replaces the part of the tooth that is in your jawbone, the tooth root.
 There are several different types of dental implants, so a comprehensive treatment plan and x-ray diagnostics are required prior to treatment.

 Dental implants can replace a single tooth.
 This is the most common dental implant replacement.

 Another way dental implants can replace missing teeth is by connecting more than one tooth to an implant body (remember, that’s the screw portion of the whole thing).
-If you’re missing a few teeth all in a row, Dr. Van de Vyver can place a couple implants in the area and cement multiple teeth on them.
+If you’re missing a few teeth all in a row, a dentist can place a couple implants in the area and cement multiple teeth on them.

 To place a dental implant, we first surgically place the implant body, made of the strongest titanium alloy, into the missing tooth space.
 The gums and bone need to heal right up to the implant, and that will take a few months’ time.
 This allows the titanium implant to become cemented in your jawbone.
 Once healed, we use an abutment (the connector interface between the implant body screw and the crown) and dental restoration, most commonly a crown, to complete your dental implant procedure.